 The modification belongs to the first generation of GAZ-21, produced from 1956 to 1970.

 The seller estimates the car at an amount comparable to the cost of a new Lada Iskra in the basic configuration with air conditioning.
-It is specified that the car is in running order.
+It is specified that the car is in running condition.

 The unique technical and external condition makes this GAZ-21 not only a collectible value, but also a "time capsule" demonstrating the preserved aesthetics and engineering solutions of the late 1950s.